How to Look Up an LLC in Mississippi? (Step by Step Guide)

 You can choose to use any of these options: "Starting With," "All Words," "Any Word," "Sounds Like," or "Exact Match".

-You will be directed to a page displaying comprehensive details about the LLC, including the entity number, filing date, status, and Mississippi registered agent.
+The results page shows full details about the LLC, including the entity number, filing date, status and Mississippi registered agent.

 b.
 Search by Business ID in Mississippi